-All organizations need accountants to manage their financial activities, and state and local governments (SLG) are no exception.
-Accounting positions with governmental organizations can be reliable career choices because cities, counties, and states will always need accountants, regardless of the economy’s ups and downs.
+All organizations need accountants to manage their financial activities, and state and local governments (SLGs) are no exception.
+Accounting positions with governmental organizations can be reliable career choices because cities, counties and states will always need accountants, regardless of the economy’s ups and downs.

 Like accountants in private organizations, SLG accountants must perform some basic accounting duties.
 These responsibilities fall into five categories, according to accounting consultant Pacific Crest Group:

-- Accounts Payable (money out) – The accounting department makes sure employees and vendors get paid on time.
+- Accounts payable (money out): The accounting department makes sure that employees and vendors get paid on time.
 Accountants are also tasked with finding opportunities to save money, for example, determining whether discounts or incentives are available for paying certain vendors more quickly.

-- Payroll – Payroll includes making sure all employees are paid accurately and promptly and that the proper tax is assessed and that tax payments are on time with state and federal government agencies.
+- Payroll: Payroll includes making sure that all employees are paid accurately and promptly and that the proper tax is assessed and that tax payments are on time with state and federal government agencies.

-- Financial Controls – Financial controls include reconciliations ad division of responsibilities, as well as determining whether proper accounting standards are in place.
+- Financial controls: Financial controls include reconciliations and division of responsibilities, as well as determining whether proper accounting standards are in place.

-In following these duties, SLG accountants are usually expected to follow a protocol called GAAP, which stands for “generally accepted accounting principles.”
+In following these duties, SLG accountants are usually expected to follow a protocol called GAAP, which stands for generally accepted accounting principles.
 GAAP was instituted in 1936 after irregular accounting practices contributed to the infamous stock market crash of 1929, which set the stage for the Great Depression.
 Issued by the Financial Accounting Standards Board (FASB), GAAP represents a common set of accounting rules, procedures and standards designed to ensure ethical and accurate reporting of financial information.
 While the primary goal of GAAP is to ensure compliance in reporting, it strives toward this goal by methods that improve clarity and minimize ambiguity through regulated definitions and methodologies.

 U.S. law requires businesses that release financial statements to the public and companies that are publicly traded on stock exchanges and indices to follow GAAP guidelines, which incorporate 10 key concepts: